FloofyFlare/Project-Y/README.md

 npm run serve
 ```

-This will create a development enviornment for you to view your work at the link
+This will create a development enviornment for you to start working

+If you need help dont hesitate to ask questions.
+We are a team!